 Strategic Goal 1 - Preserve integrity of Medicare Scheme through Peer Review Actions Progress 1.1: Finalise the development and implement case management Information and Communication Technology (ICT) system to improve the efficiency of the review process.
-Good progress has been made.
-Currently the system is in the final stages of implementation and should be completed within 12 months.
-However as in all ICT Systems this will be an ongoing task to ensure the effectiveness of the system as well as any future requirements that needs to be addressed.
+Actioned , PSR's new Case Management ICT system went live on 1 July 2017.
 1.2: Appoint Determining Authority and make committee appointments as needed.
-Actioned, however it is an ongoing task as it is a statutory requirement.
+Actioned , however it is an ongoing task as it is a statutory requirement.
 1.3: Provide regular feedback to policy makers to ensure transparency of PSR work.
 Actioned, regular feedback was provided.
 This task is ongoing.

 Strategic Goal 2 - Enhance and improve PSR Case Process Actions Progress 2.1: Complete the review of the case management process to ensure high quality work is supported and update the Case Procedures Manual to reflect changes in processes.
-Actioned .
+Actioned.
 The case management process was reviewed in April 2014 and the Case Procedures Manual was updated.
-This is an ongoing task to incorporate any other changes that might occur.
+The case management process was reviewed again in 2016 and 2017 in conjunction with another agency restructure.
+Review of case management processes is ongoing.
 2.2: Enhance the Director's review process through the establishment of a group of expert consultants to provide advice to the Director on a range of matters including specialised fields of practice, specific practices and any general matters of concern to the Director.
 Actioned, and ongoing.
 2.3: Conduct Panel and committee member training to ensure committee members are best prepared to undertake their role and demonstrate procedural fairness.
 This task was actioned .
-The focus was on more specific training as identified to ensure that all requirements were met and that all committee members were prepared.
-Quality was monitored to ensure that procedural fairness was consistent.
+The focus was on more specific training to ensure that all requirements were met and that all committee members were prepared.
 This task is ongoing.

 Strategic Goal 3 - Committed, knowledgeable, well-trained staff, capable of delivering PSR's objectives Actions Progress 3.1: Review organisational structure to ensure operating model is balanced to support the core business and in view of the economic climate.
-Actioned , however this task is ongoing.
+Actioned, however this task is ongoing.
 Shortcomings were identified in the capabilities required and will be addressed to ensure the integrity of the Commonwealth Medicare Benefits and Pharmaceutical Benefits programs.

 3.2: Implement a learning and development plan to build staff skills and capabilities required for job roles.
 Training Needs Analysis was actioned and this task is ongoing to address the specific training requirements identified for individual staff members.
+PSR has also implemented a continuing legal education program for legal staff.
 3.3: Enhance internal communication process to enable staff input and collaboration.
-Actioned , internal communication mechanisms were improved.
+Actioned, internal communication mechanisms were improved.
 This task is ongoing.

 Strategic Goal 4 - PSR is viewed as an effective and efficient organisation that supports the PSR Scheme Actions Progress 4.1: Manage cases and meet all obligations in a timely manner to ensure the confidence of stakeholders.
 Actioned , positive media feedback can attest to this.
-The confidence of the stakeholders has improved.
+The confidence of stakeholders has improved.
 This task is ongoing.
 4.2: Engage with Government and relevant professional and regulatory bodies to ensure peer support and raise awareness of inappropriate practice issues.
 Actioned , regular engagement with stakeholders has occurred.
 This task is ongoing.
 4.3: Develop stakeholder engagement schedule of meetings to increase the transparency of PSR.
 Actioned , regular engagement with stakeholders has occurred as well as ad-hoc contact as required.
 This task is ongoing.
 4.4: Implement stakeholder engagement schedule to ensure continual consultation with the relevant health care professional bodies.
 Actioned , regular interaction with relevant health care professional bodies occurred.
 This task is ongoing.